short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 8. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 5.6.4 =
+Release date: October 9, 2024
+* Fix: A Broken Access Control vulnerability has been fixed (safely disclosed by the PatchStack team - thanks!);
+* Fix: An SQL injection vulnerability has been patched (also safely disclosed by the PatchStack team);
+* Fix: Moved loading of the plugin text domain to the init hook to increase compatibility;
+* Language: 2 new strings added, 0 updated, 0 fuzzed, and 0 deprecated.

 = 5.6.3 =
 Release date: July 16, 2024